shakebugs/shake-docs/docs/ios/configuration-and-data/automatic-screen-recording.md

 />

 ## How to use
-Automatic screen recording is disabled by default but can be enabled by calling `Shake.configuration.isAutoVideoRecordingEnabled = true` before `Shake.start()`.
+Automatic screen recording is disabled by default but can be enabled by calling `Shake.configuration.isAutoVideoRecordingEnabled = true` before `Shake.start()`:
-Duration of the automatically attached video is 15 seconds.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';